albertcordina/Applicant-tracking-system/README.md

 The 17 classes are:

- the main package of the project
+ the main package of the project has 2 classes:

   - GovernmentFinancialSupportApplicantion

         The “entry class” of the project.
 Contains the ‘main’ method.